catppuccin/.github/profile/README.md

 &nbsp;

 <p align="center">
 Catppuccin is a community-driven pastel theme that aims to be the middle ground between low and high contrast themes.
-It consists of 4 soothing warms palette with 26 eye-candy colors each, perfect for coding, designing, and much more!
+It consists of 4 soothing warm palettes with 26 eye-candy colors each, perfect for coding, designing, and much more!
 </p>

 &nbsp;